 - If its not broke don't fix it - There are so many types of food and groovy music -- more of that.
 Invite people (from all walks of life) and put some pep in their step as they shop - More special events.
 More openings for local artists - Change is good - Cooperation between vendors is good.
 Like a little city - Right now, b/c of the pandemic, everyone is scared.
 We have been at fm for 22 years.
 I would like more celebrations for my muslim community during and after ramadan - Everything is already good - Used to celebrate but no more.
 Every year, fm used to celebrate w/ potlucks before xmas with food from where everyone is from.
 Bring it back - Local festivals like crab fest, food festivals, art festivals - We should get together and find things that would benefit vendors and locals.
 Its not celebrated enough, pick a day each month and do an international day, and invite different cultures to share their heritage - In this capacity using its assets (real estate, marketing) to promote culture bearers (artists, musicians, food culture) daily and through events promoting them city wide, nationally and internationally - During carnival have a carnival day in the market for kids.
 Get blanne kurd involved and have a paper mache, undecorated float, set up in the market and have kids decorate it.
-And turn the market sheds into floats and throw beads from the market as oldest historic flea market - Culturally its up to the vendors to celebrate their cultures.
+And turn the market sheds into floats and throw beads from

+- the market - This is a day market (not night) need to bring families in.
+Bring in hs bands to play music on the corner.
+Set up billboards on canal pointing to fm as oldest historic flea market - Culturally its up to the vendors to celebrate their cultures.
 Have an international day and invite vendors and local artists to bring their cultures through music, food, kids activities and family fun days.
 (Roux carre fun day - Its an internationall market as much as it is a local market.
 A lot of vendors sell imports.
 Sustainability/ green should be a bigger part of fm mission.
 Go from plastic to paper.
 Put a cap on how much plastic vendors can sell. - People need to know about the international products sold at fm.
 We arent here to celebrate diversity.
 We are here to sell products - The way they have been with fq fest and bringing people from different places, fm has been doing everything perfectly - More security.
 Everything is good - Fm used to have vendors cook and bring food from their cultures for potlucks but now not so much.
 We would like to do that again.